All Episodes

 I guess you can count me among the worried.

-You know, not only is our campaign against ISIS uh completely I think the best description of it of what President Obama has has been doing the last few years.
+You know, not only is our campaign against ISIS completely, I think the best description of it of what President Obama has been doing the last few years, it's a delaying tactic, right?

 He's going to hand this off to the next administration.

-And then even if it's a Democrat, they get to say, oh, well, Obama gave me this really hard situation.
+And then, even if it's a Democrat, they get to say, oh, well, Obama gave me this really hard situation.

 It's like Obama's terrible economy for the years he's in office.